BuildingInfoSys/zeroshot_attribute_extraction/README.md

 ## Usage
-## Running This Repository
+### Running This Repository
 Below is the general command to run this repo:
 ```
-python3 main.py --task TARGET_TASK --output_path YOUR_OUTPUT_PATH --data_dir DATA_PATH_TO_EVALUATED_IMAGES
+python3 main.py
 ```

-To extract different attributes, simply set the task argument to your selected attribute.
+To extract different attributes or tune the inference setting, navigate to config/config.yaml and change the variables accordingly

-#### Description of Arguments
+### Description of Arguments
 - data_dir: path to target image(s)
     - Single-Image Inference: set data_dir argument to be the absolute path to the target image
     - Multi-Images Inference: Set data_dir argument to be the absolute path to the directory containing target images.
-- task: task to be evaluated.
+- Task name: task to be evaluated.
 Current supported modes are segmentation, nFloors, roofType, and yearBuilt.
     - **Task = "segmentation"**: segments out roof, fences, windows, doors, and facade.
     - **Task = "nFloors"**: predicts the number of stories of a given house.
 The default text prompts are limited to predicting one-story, two-story, and three-story houses
     - **Task = "roofType"** predicts the roof type of a given house.
 The default text prompts are limited to predicting flat/gable/hip roof shape
     - **Task = "yearBuilt"** predicts the year the given house is constructed.
 The default text prompts predicts "Pre-1970','1970-1979','1980-1989','1990-1999','2000-2009','Post-2010"
 -  output_path: the output path that stores the prediction(in csv file) of given images from your data directory.

+### Adding Custom Prompts
+To enable custom prompts, (1) set INFER's enable_custom_prompts to True.
+(2) Then, update the customized variables in TASK category accordingly.
+For segmentation task, update the custom_seg_prompts variable with the list of segmented targets.
+For classification task, update config/class_prompts.json with each pair of groundtruth label and associated prompts.

 ## Examples
 TODO: (1) For each task, show some successful examples and sample code